 Another week, another beloved film from the eighties reaches yet another cinematic milestone.
-It feels slightly odd celebrating the 30th anniversary of Die Hard in the middle of a scorching July, given how the film has grown into a perennial Yuletide favourite in those years since its release.
-But regardless of the film’s Xmas setting, it was that summer month way back in 1988 which heralded a new action hero – in the form of budding A-lister and small-screen romantic lead, Bruce Willis – who wasn’t an indestructible and heavily tooled-up muscleman, intent on taking down multiple bad guys in a burst of seemingly limitless ammunition.
+It feels slightly odd celebrating the 30th anniversary of Die Hard, given how the film has grown into a perennial Yuletide favourite in those years since its release.
+But regardless of the film’s Xmas setting, it was a summer month way back in 1988 which heralded a new action hero – in the form of budding A-lister and small-screen romantic lead, Bruce Willis – who wasn’t an indestructible and heavily tooled-up muscleman, intent on taking down multiple bad guys in a burst of seemingly limitless ammunition.

 Before John McClane’s barefooted fight for survival as he outwits a gang of ruthless terrorists in the Nakatomi Plaza, that decade traded mostly in the patriotic kick-ass Reaganite philosophy, where the likes of Stallone, Schwarzenegger and Chuck Norris were either kicking ass and taking names on home turf or in the hostile land of their enemies.
 It took a normal everyday cop in the right place at the wrong time to not only reinvigorate the action genre, but remind audiences that their heroes didn’t need a clearly-defined six-pack to save the day.
 Die Hard paved the way for the likes of Keanu Reeves in Speed (one of the many films to reconfigure the Die Hard formula), Nicholas Cage’s brief and somewhat unlikely tenure as go-to Hollywood action hero, and ultimately the path of government-sanctioned assassin turned fugitive, Jason Bourne.